Opening a Crypto Exchange Account and Points|How the High Value Works and Steps to Limit Price-Move Risk

 Opening, depositing into, and trading on a crypto (cryptocurrency) exchange tends to be a high-value offer of several thousand to over ¥10,000 per case on point sites.
 Exchanges invest advertising money to win new account openers, and part of it comes back as a performance reward to users who open/deposit/trade via a point site.
 Conditions come in stages — "opening only," "up to deposit," "up to a set trade" — with the hurdle and reward proportional.

 That said, crypto has large price swings and is an asset with a risk of principal loss.
 It's not something to dive into for cashback size without understanding the mechanism and risks.
-This guide organizes, as a judgment axis for not losing out, the condition types (opening only / deposit / trade / accumulation) and reward estimates, steps to take the reward while limiting risk, cautions on price moves/spread/tax, and the risks you must understand.
+This guide organizes, as a judgment axis for not losing out, the condition types (opening only / deposit / trade / accumulation) and reward estimates, the safe path forward for first-timers, steps to take the reward while limiting risk, cautions on price moves/spread/tax, and the risks you must understand.
 For FX accounts, see the FX Account Guide; for brokerage accounts, the Brokerage Account Guide; and for online brokerages, the Online Brokerage Guide.

 Condition Types and Reward Estimates